horus-4ever/rust-brainfuck-compiler/README.md

 ## Decription
 It has been written using the most recent stable Rust release.

 This compiler compiles brainfuck source code to x86 binaries.
-It targets Linux specifically, since I use directly the Linux syscalls for input and output, and not the C library.

 Security of the binary :
 * **compile time** : it detects at compile time mismatched `[` or `]`